The BBBEE Verification process can be hassle free!

 - Seeing that private companies are losing business they are electing to use BEE compliant suppliers as well.

-B-BBEE Verification is the process of becoming BEE compliant.
-Once you have chosen the best Verification Agency, your B-BBEE Compliance level can be determined by doing either a partial or a full audit on your company.
-(Depending on the size of your business)
+(B-BEE Verification is the process of becoming BEE compliant.
+Once you have chosen the best Business consulting Agency to assist with your verification, your BEE Compliance level can be determined by doing a BBBEE Cost Analysis / partial or a full audit on your company.
+(Depending on the size of your business).

 This comprises three easy steps.

-- Gathering of Evidence according to the 7 elements of relevance.
+- Gathering of Evidence according to the relevant elements.

-- Verification of Evidence and calculating BEE Compliancy
+- Consulting of Evidence and calculating BEE Compliancy

-Once this is done, a BEE Certificate of that specific entity’s BEE Compliancy and Procurement Recognition is issued.
+Once this is done, a Cost Analysis Report / Budget and Consulting Report of that specific entity’s BEE Compliancy and Procurement Recognition is discussed, before handing file over for Verification.
 The BEE scoring levels are explained below.
-This BEE certificate is then valid for one year from the date of issue.
+Once the entity is happy with the level of Certificate that can be issued by Accredited Verification Agency will the file be handed over for Verification whereby a BEE certificate is then issued and is valid for one year from the date of issue.

 Categories of BEE Companies